JustAnotherHeroRiding/What-The-Key/WTKReactNative/React Native App.md

 - Log in and manage the library of tracks using the same database as the website #DONE
 - Use the supabase tutorial to set up the auth flow [Link](https://supabase.com/docs/guides/getting-started/tutorials/with-expo-react-native) #DONE
 - Do an auth check on the auth screen, and then render the profile or sign in component depending on the session #DONE
-- Set up the profile picture and profile views
+- Set up the profile picture and profile views #DONE
+- Image uploading #DONE
+- The profile picture changes on the client, but it does not get updated in the db #DONE
+##### In the sql functions i did not add my url and service key when copying them from the guide.
+After that i had single and double quotes around the url.
+Uploading correctly updates the profile now.
 - Implement deep linking for verifying the email [Deep linking Guide](https://supabase.com/docs/guides/auth/native-mobile-deep-linking?platform=react-native)